AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 Step 5.
 Create ingress load balancer in Google Cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a Load Balancer in GCP that point to the WAN interface of your firewalls.
-In this step we will create a Network Load Balancer as this type of load balancer can terminate any kind of application.
+We will create a Network Load Balancer as this type of load balancer can terminate any kind of application.

 Click create Load balancer on the Google Console/Load balancing menu.